 - easy installation

-- sturdy steel frame with durable neoprene sleeve
+- sturdy steel frame with a durable neoprene sleeve

 - reusable construction